Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ## CDN usage

-As a result of build output changes, the location of our static stylesheet for CSS-only usage has been moved.
+As a result of build output changes, the location of the static stylesheet for CSS-only usage has been moved.
 Update any stylesheet imports to use the new path:

 ```diff
 <link